prophile/srobo-roles/warden.md

   dealing is merely calling in others,
 * To enforce boundaries on team pits within their area, if any,
-* To evacuate their area of competitors, guests and non-essential Blueshirts in case an evacuation of the area or building is necessary,
+* To evacuate their area of competitors, guests and non-essential Blueshirts in case a general evacuation is ordered,
+* To perform an area evacuation of their designated area should they deem it appropriate,
 * To inform other Blueshirts about any incidents that occur over the radio link,
 * For the warden of the arena area only, to manage teams' usage of